-No items on the 2005 NAEP at either grade 8 or grade 12 will be designed to provide an advantage to students with a graphing calculator.
+No items at grade 8 will be designed to provide an advantage to students with a graphing calculator.
 The estimated time required for any item should be based on the assumption that students are not using a graphing calculator.

-In determining whether an item belongs on a calculator block or a noncalculator block, the developer should take into consideration the technology available to students and the measurement intent of the item.
+In determining whether an item belongs on a calculator block or a non-calculator block, the developer should consider the technology available to students and the measurement intent of the item.
 The content and skills being assessed should guide whether an item should be considered calculator active and whether it should go in a calculator block.
-For example, a multiple-choice item asking students to select the graph that represents a given equation should be on a noncalculator block, if the intent of the item is to measure students' ability to recognize the graph of a given equation and if the equation is in a form that is readily entered into a graphing calculator to obtain a graph (for example, $y = -x^2$).
+For example, a multiple-choice item asking students to select the graph that represents a given equation should be on a non-calculator block, if the intent of the item is to measure students' ability to recognize the graph of a given equation and if the equation is in a form that is readily entered into a graphing calculator to obtain a graph (for example, $y = -x^2$).

-Chapter Three: 2005 NAEP Mathematics Objectives
+Chapter Three: NAEP Mathematics Objectives

 In order to describe the specific mathematics that should be assessed at each grade level, it is necessary to organize the domain of mathematics into component parts.
-This is accomplished by utilizing the five content areas, as described in chapter 2.
+This is accomplished by using the five content areas, as described in chapter two.
 Though such an organization brings with it the danger of fragmentation, the hope is that the objectives and the test items built on them will, in many cases, cross some of the boundaries of these content areas.

 One of the goals of this framework is to provide more clarity and specificity in the objectives for each grade level.
 To accomplish this, a matrix was created that depicts the particular objectives that are appropriate for assessment under each subtopic.
-Within Number, for example, and the subtopic of Number Sense, specific objectives are listed for assessment at grade 4, grade 8, and grade 12.
+Within Number, for example, and the subtopic of Number Sense, specific objectives are listed for assessment at grade 4 and grade 8.
 The same objective at different grade levels depicts a developmental sequence for that concept or skill.
 An empty cell in the matrix is used to convey the fact that a particular objective is not appropriate for assessment at that grade level.